 Monterosso is one of the larger villages, and boasts a rocky beach along the shores of the town.
 This was not my cup of tea, but I’m also super spoiled by Florida’s white sand beaches.
 It has the most resort-like feel with a paid beach with rows of blue and white striped umbrellas.
 If you’re really in the mood for the beach, keep walking toward town where you can enjoy the beach for free.

 I boarded a boat in Monterosso to take me back to Riomaggiore, the first village from La Spezia.
 I would definitely recommend taking a boat at least sometime during your visit, so you can enjoy the views approaching the town from the water.
 This was the part where I took approximately 20564574389 pictures… Riomaggiore is home to dozens of restaurants and gelaterias that radiate mouthwatering smells of pizza, garlic, and cheese.
 I enjoyed a cup of dulce de leche, put my feet up, and soaked in the views of the Mediterranean.
+If you’re up for it, Riomaggiore also offers a food & wine tasting of the local delicacies.

 There you have it—why hiking Cinque Terre should be on everyone’s bucket list (I’ll be back again someday).
 Enjoy your trip!